AdobeDocs/experience-platform.en/help/sources/tutorials/ui/encryped-ingestion.md

 ## Get started

-It is helpful to have an understanding of the following Experience Platform features and concepts before ingesting encrypted data in the UI:
+Before continuing with this tutorial, please read the following documents to better understand the following Experience Platform features and concepts.

 * [Sources](../../home.md): Use sources in Experience Platform to ingest data from an Adobe Application or a third-party data source.
 * [Dataflows](../../../dataflows/home.md): Dataflows are representations of data jobs that move data across Experience Platform.
 You can use the sources workspace to create dataflows that ingest data from a given source to Experience Platform.